TIYDC/newline_hw/README.md

 _All languages_

-1. Clone a repo into ~/theironyard/homework using githubname-reponame
+1. Clone a git-url/repo/gist/pull-request into ~/theironyard/homework by default using githubname-reponame
 2. Trigger your editor to open.
 3. `cd` current shell into new directory